edugomez102/uno_game_lua/README.md

 ## Quick Guide

-1. go to `main.lua` and ad or delete players, change human to false if you want the player to be AI controlled.
+1. Go to `main.lua` and ad or delete players, change human to false if you want the player to be AI controlled.
 ```lua
 local players = {